 A Music Industry Director holds office until the earlier of:

-the conclusion of the Annual General Meeting held in each even year; and
+the conclusion of the Annual General Meeting held two years after the Director’s election; and

-is removed as a Music Industry Director by a special resolution of the Music Industry Members; or
+the date the Director is removed as a Music Industry Director by a special resolution of the Music Industry Members; or

 the date the office of the Music Industry Director becomes vacant in accordance with clause 27.

 In the event of a vacancy under clause 24(3)(g)(ii) or (iii) the Board may, by a majority vote, appoint a replacement Director to fill the casual vacancy.
+A replacement Director holds office until the next annual general meeting.

 A retiring Music Industry Director will be eligible for re-appointment for successive terms but a Music Industry Director who has held office for a continuous period of 6 years or more may only be re-appointed by a special resolution of the Music Industry Members.